 One thing I have always known is this, to be a highly effective teacher, your students need to know you care about them and feel they are someone special.
-To piggy back on the blog post from Angela Maiers, Listen to children.
+To piggyback on the blog post from Angela Maiers, Listen to children.
 Invite them to the table.
 Hear their ideas.
 Respect their perspective.
 Believe they matter and can make a difference in the world.
 Angela is notorious for her two simple words, YOU MATTER, this says it all.
 So, what do kids need most from teachers?
 Simply stated, to have a viable connection, be a point person they feel comfortable with.

-I couldn’t agree more with author, Madeline Levine, who states, “The biggest impact you’ll have as a teacher is the relationship you establish with your student.”
+I couldn’t agree more with the author, Madeline Levine, who states, “The biggest impact you’ll have as a teacher is a relationship you establish with your student.”
 My first year teaching I experienced the power of believing in each and every student and how doing so made an enormous difference to every one of the second graders I taught.
-Thirty years later, I know what many of them are doing, where they now reside, career paths they’ve chosen, and number of children they’ve had.
+Thirty years later, I know what many of them are doing, where they now reside, career paths they’ve chosen, and a number of children they’ve had.
 I also know they remember me and know that I cared about them.
-To this day, I will cherish the scrap book they (with their families) put together for me.
+To this day, I will cherish the scrapbook they (with their families) put together for me.
 This testament has traveled with me from classroom to classroom and school to school; every fall it reminds me to give the same level of caring to each new student that has been assigned to me.

 In the elementary grades this is especially true and if you think otherwise, watch this TED Talk video with Rita Pierson: